markets/awesome-ruby/README.md

 * [Avo Admin for Rails](https://avohq.io/rails-admin) - Avo is the modern approach to building an advanced admin panel that can be used by the entire organization.
 It has all the tools an admin panel needs and more.
 We have carefully made sure that you have all the escape hatches you need to ensure you can build your next admin panel for Ruby on Rails incredibly fast and easily.
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
 * [Hot Glue](https://github.com/hot-glue-for-rails/hot-glue/) - Hot Glue takes a different approach to building both admin and user dashboards.
 It is a code generation tool like the Rails scaffold generator but with significantly more features.
 Instead of providing a lot of configuration options, Hot Glue can generate your code.
 Good for lists & CRUD views for both admin and user-facing dashboards.
+* [Madmin](https://github.com/excid3/madmin) - A robust Admin Interface for Ruby on Rails apps
 * [MotorAdmin](https://github.com/motor-admin/motor-admin-rails) - A low-code Admin panel and Business Intelligence Rails engine.
 No DSL - configurable from the UI.
 * [RailsAdmin](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data.
 * [Trestle](https://github.com/TrestleAdmin/trestle) - A modern, responsive admin framework for Rails.
 Build a back-end in minutes that will grow with the needs of your application.